mspnp/serverless-reference-implementation/src/ClientApp/readme.md

 # and you could get good information running that: gh run view --log --job=8644697022
 ```

-Wait till the GitHub Action is complete
+Wait until the GitHub Action is complete

 ## Configure Dynamic Site Acceleration